Greater Fort Lauderdale/Broward County Convention Center Expansion

 - Convenient skywalks connecting the event space, headquarters hotel and parking structure.

-An Artist shall design, fabricate and install unique, functionally integrated artwork, that addresses a broad range of functional objectives, for the Greater Fort Lauderdale/Broward County Convention Center.
-Opportunities for exterior artwork exist within the New Convention Center plaza.
-Artwork could be 3-dimensional, abstract or representational in nature.
+The selected Artist shall design, fabricate and install unique, functionally integrated artwork for the Greater Fort Lauderdale/Broward County Convention Center.
+Opportunities for artwork exist at the New Convention Center East building.
+Artist shall design an artistic treatment for the terrazzo floors in the two Pre-Function areas, located at the building North and East entrances.
+Artwork design concept could be abstract or representational in nature.
 The artwork shall make a visual statement and be impactful to Convention Center visitors.
-A variety of media may be considered for this project by the shortlisted artists.
-However, the artwork must be highly durable, and resistant to weather inherent in outdoor, and waterfront environments.
+The artwork must be highly durable.
 Long-term maintenance must be minimal and assured by the proper selection and installation of materials.
-Shortlisted artists shall coordinate proposed artwork location(s), within the new plaza landscape/hardscape design with major architectural, electrical or engineering, interface with the Greater Fort Lauderdale/Broward County Convention Center Design Team.
-All elements of the artwork must comply to the current Florida Building Code and the artist should retain the services of a Florida licensed structural engineer for this project.
+Shortlisted artists shall coordinate proposed artwork locations, with major architectural, electrical or engineering, interface with the Greater Fort Lauderdale/Broward County Convention Center Design Team.
+All elements of the artwork must comply to the current Florida Building Code.
 Prior to working on the design proposal, an information meeting will be scheduled by the County for the shortlisted artists to discuss possible artwork opportunities in consultation with the Design Team.
-The shortlisted Artists will receive additional information about the project including maps, photos, and architectural drawings of the New Convention Center.
+The shortlisted Artists will receive additional information about the project including architectural drawings of the New Convention Center.